samvera/hyrax/README.md

 ## Rails

 Generate a new Rails application.
-We recommend the latest Rails 4.2 release.
+We recommend the latest Rails 5.0 or 4.2 release.

 ```
-gem install rails -v 4.2.7.1
+gem install rails -v 5.0.0.1
 rails new my_app
 ```